Raspberry canes are Grade A quality certified stock.

-Bare root canes are supplied for planting in from late autumn -( November ).
-Price is per 10 canes.
+Bare root canes are supplied in bundles of 3 per pack for planting in from late autumn -( November ).

 Larger quantities available please enquire

 We recommend waiting until leaves have dropped before planting raspberries.
 November and December are ideal times but good establishment can be achieved until early spring.